Product, accessory and other industry item reviews (books, watches, DVDs, etc.) will find their home here.

 Dive watches offer a wide range of complexity and price.
-From the recreational weekend SCUBA diver to the proffesional dive instructor, to seasoned free divers and commercial divers.
+From the recreational weekend SCUBA diver to the professional dive instructor, to seasoned free divers and commercial divers.
 Below you will find reviews of so of my favorite dive watches.
-(Disclaimer: by clicking on the links that appear on any of the products below you will be transfered to Princeton Watches.
-If you purchase any any of the products at their site, Princeton Watches will pay me a comission) Princeton Watches is awesome and a great place where you can Shop for Dive Watches – Best Price & Selection.
+(Disclaimer: by clicking on the links that appear on any of the products below you will be transferred to Princeton Watches.
+If you purchase any of the products at their site, Princeton Watches will pay me a commission) Princeton Watches is awesome and a great place where you can Shop for Dive Watches – Best Price & Selection.

 Following, the SRPA21K1.
 A classic design for discerning divers.

 The story of Seiko began in 1881, when a 22-year-old entrepreneur, Kintaro Hattori, opened a shop selling and repairing watches and clocks in central Tokyo.

 Today, after more than 130 years of innovation, Kintaro Hattori’s company is still dedicated to the perfection that the founder always strove to achieve.

 Check out our huge selection of Seiko watches, for him or for her.